MaxIV-KitsControls/mtango-py/README.md

   }
   ```

+### Swagger
+The application provides three Swagger description files:
+* `/swagger/main.yml` - description of application entry point
+* `/swagger/rc3.yml` - mTango rc3 API
+* `/swagger/sys.yml` - mtango-py system API

+Keep in mind, that if you change `app_base` in the configuration, you should also change `basePath`s in Swagger files for them to work.

 ## Configuration
 The configuration is stored in `conf.py` file in the repository main directory.
 The available options are: